 (FindBugs made a poor choice of names.
 The choice of names should make a clear distinction between annotations that specify whether a reference is null, and annotations that suppress false warnings.
 The choice of names should also have been consistent other tools, and intuitively clear to programmers.
 The FindBugs choices make the FindBugs annotations less helpful to people, and much less useful for other tools.
 The FindBugs analysis is also very imprecise.
-It is best to stay away from the FindBugs nullness annotations, and use a more capable tool like the Checker Framework for type-related analyses, even if you use FindBugs for other purposes.)
+For type-related analyses, it is best to stay away from the FindBugs nullness annotations, and use a more capable tool like the Checker Framework.)